Tampa Credit Card Fraud Attorney

 In Florida, Fraudulent Use of Credit Cards may be a felony or misdemeanor offense.
 If prosecuted as a federal offense, the penalties may be significantly more severe.

 For credit card fraud in Florida to be a misdemeanor, the card must have been used fewer than two times and the items obtained must be of a value less than $100.
 This crime is punishable by one year in jail, one year of probation, and a $1,000 fine.

 Most Fraudulent Use of Credit Card cases in Florida will end up with felony penalties.
 This crime is considered to be a Third Degree Felony in the state.
 It is punishable by up to five years in prison, five years on probation, and a $5,000 fine.

-Dedicated defense attorneys are standing by
+Dedicated counsel is standing by